St. Charles County, Missouri: Federal

-Missouri is represented in the U.S. Senate by Roy Blunt and Josh Hawley, whose most recent election results from the county are included here.
+Missouri is represented in the U.S. Senate by Josh Hawley and Eric Schmitt, whose most recent election results from the county are included here.

 Part of St. Charles County is included in Missouri's 2nd Congressional District and is currently represented by Ann Wagner in the U.S. House of Representatives.

-Most of St. Charles County is included in Missouri's 3rd Congressional District and is currently represented by Blaine Luetkemeyer (R-St. Elizabeth) in the U.S. House of Representatives.
+Most of St. Charles County is included in Missouri's 3rd Congressional District and is currently represented by Bob Onder (R-Lake St. Louis) in the U.S. House of Representatives.

+Federal politics

+St. Charles County has long been a Republican stronghold despite being an urban county, likely due to being the wealthiest county in Missouri.

+Despite this, it did vote for Medicaid expansion in 2020, legal recreational marijuana in 2022, and legal abortion in 2024.
+It was also one of the few counties in Missouri to shift towards the Democrats from 2020 to 2024.